Title I Services

 Federal Funds Assist Students with Special Needs

 Each year Maumee City Schools receives Part-B IDEA Special Education funds from the federal government to assist in providing services to students with disabilities in the Maumee school system, as well as at St. Patrick of Heatherdowns and St. Joseph's.
 These funds help to provide instructional and paraprofessional staff and instructional materials and supplies.
 They also offset tuition costs for district students in specialized programs housed outside of the district.
-Questions and suggestions concerning use of these federal funds can be directed to Maumee's Federal Programs Supervisor, Nancy Sayre at 716 Askin Street, Maumee.
+Questions and suggestions concerning the use of these federal funds can be directed to Maumee's Federal Programs Supervisor, Nancy Sayre at 716 Askin Street, Maumee.

 For more information about federal programs including Title I, Title II-A, Title III, Title IV and IDEA-Part B or Homeless Children & Youth:

 Federal Programs & Communications Administrator